hitendradeveloper/HSRange/README.md

 let valueInFirstRange = rangeConverter.toRange2(of: 45) //this will give 0.7
 let valueInSecondRange = rangeConverter.toRange1(of: 0.9) //this will give 80
 ```

+## How to use HSColorRange | HSColorRangeConvertor?
+Check the demo project.
+Its has identical steps as above example, just second range is a range of two colors instead of two double values.

 ## Installation